facelessuser/pyspelling/docs/src/markdown/index.md

       comments: false
 ```

 Lastly, if you have an option that can be used multiple times, just set the value up as an array, and the option will be added for each value in the array.
-Assuming you had multiple, compatible pre-compiled dictionaries, you could add them via:
+Assuming you had multiple pre-compiled dictionaries, you could add them under Aspell's `--add-extra-dicts` option:

 ```yaml
 - name: Python Source